GeekFiftyFive/Sunda/README.md

 ### `SUM`

 Sum can only be used on single fields entirely comprised of numeric values.
 It will return the sum of all the values in the given field.
-Take the schema from the previous example, but this time let's add an additional `"price"` field, which will contain prices as numeric value:
+Take the schema from the previous example, but this time let's add an additional `"price"` field, which will contain prices as numeric values:

 ~~~
 {